fortesl/thestore/README.md

 TheStore
 ========
 An online store built on Bootstrap and Angular technologies.
+Created by <a href="https://twitter.com/fortesl">@fortesl</a>

 Install
 =======
-After cloning/downloading, run the following from the 'thestore' folder:

-<b>bower install</b>
+Either with <a href="https://github.com/fortesl/thestore">github</a> -
+1. Fork and clone the project to a "thestore" local folder
+2. From the "thestore" folder, install build task dependencies with the command: npm install
+3. From the "thestore" folder, install dependencies with the command: bower install

+Or with <a href="https://www.npmjs.org/package/thestore">npm</a> -
+1. get the project to your local machine with the command: npm install thestore
+2. From the "thestore" folder, install dependencies with the command: <b>bower install</b>

-To install all dependencies. your fully functional app can be found in the 'thestore/src' folder.
+The source code can be found in the 'thestore/src' folder.
+Start a web server in development mode with the command:
+<b>grunt serve</b>
+Any changes made to source code will immediately reload on the web browser.
+JavaScript changes are automatically validated by jshint.

-To create a 'build' folder with optimized resources ready for publishing, run the following from the 'thestore' folder:
+To create a 'build' folder and run the app with optimized resources ready for publishing, run the following command from the 'thestore' folder:

-1. <b>npm install</b>
-2. <b>grunt</b>
+<b>grunt</b>

 Next